prontolabs/pronto-eslint/README.md

 ## Configuration

-Configuring ESLint via .eslintrc will work just fine with pronto-eslint.
+Configuring ESLint via .eslintrc will work just fine with pronto-eslint, though it will not support searching higher up the path hierarch.
+To use an absolute path to your config, use `ESLINT_CONFIG`.